-Dhahran – The King Abdulaziz Center for World Culture has signed an exciting new agreement with National Geographic to produce content, exhibitions and live shows, over the next five years.
+The King Abdulaziz Center for World Culture (Ithra) has signed an exciting new agreement with National Geographic to produce content, exhibitions and live shows, over the next five years.

 The Memorandum of Understanding was signed today [March 27] in New York City.
 The deal will bring together one of the globe’s most established media brands with one of the world’s newest emerging hubs for knowledge and creativity.

 The agreement will lead to new content creation across TV, digital, social and print platforms, distributed to both Saudi and global audiences, thus increasing the Kingdom’s international profile and reputation in emerging creative industries.
-It will also provide new opportunities for young Saudis to travel to China and U.S. and students in those countries, to travel to Saudi Arabia. .
+It will also provide new opportunities for young Saudis to travel to China and the United States, and for students in those countries to travel to Saudi Arabia.

 The King Abdulaziz Center for World Culture is a Saudi Aramco initiative aimed at promoting knowledge, the creative arts and cultural exchange.
 It is part of the Kingdom’s aim to develop itself as a new regional center of innovation and creativity.